MainBank5/MainBank5/README.md

 Skills
 - 🎨 Material Design and Tailwind
 - 👩🏽‍💻 React, Next
-- ☁️ Serverless (Supabase and Firebase)
+- ☁️ Serverless (Supabase and Firebase),  AWS, GCP
 - 💻 Django and Node - Express.js and Nest.js
 - 🐘 PostgresQL and MongoDB